cnlohr/rawdrawwasm/README.md

 Check it out, live: https://cnlohr.github.io/rawdrawwasm/

 I wanted to compare the difference beteen an asynchronous and synchronous style.
-Also, measure the overhead introudced by adding `--asyncify`
+Also, measure the overhead introudced by adding `--asyncify`.
+This is using the canvas 2d methods.
+Those are being abandoned.

 ```